kaya-arro/sc-simplify/README.md

 `sc-simplify` is fast, but so are other programs for homology computations.
 Even more than speed, `sc-simplify` aims for *memory efficiency*.

-Since the mid-to-late-2000s, the fastest algorithms for calculating the homology of simpicial complexes have preprocessed their input using the [discrete Morse theory](https://www.emis.de/journals/SLC/wpapers/s48forman.pdf) (DMT) developed by Forman and built upon by many others. `sc-simplify` does not use DMT and is consequently (in my testing) around three to six times slower than programs like [Perseus](https://people.maths.ox.ac.uk/nanda/perseus/) that do.
+Since the mid-to-late-2000s, the fastest algorithms for calculating the homology of simpicial complexes have preprocessed their input using the [discrete Morse theory](https://www.emis.de/journals/SLC/wpapers/s48forman.pdf) (DMT) developed by Forman and built upon by many others.
+A major drawback of DMT algorithms is that they typically must calculate all of the simplices of a simplicial complex before they can be simplifying it to calculate its homology.
+When the input complex is large and has high dimension, this makes calculations with DMT completely intractible.

-However, to use DMT, a program must typically store all of the cells of a complex in memory along with the values of a discrete Morse function, or at least its gradient discrete vector field.
-As a consequence, it can be intractible to use such algorithms with exceedingly large complexes unless one has access to implausibly large amounts of memory.

-In contrast, `sc-simplify` only needs to store the facets and edges of a complex in memory along with the facets of some short-lived and usually-not-gigantic subcomplexes.
-As a result, `sc-simplify` consumes substantially less memory than programs that utilize DMT while still enabling homology computations that are dramatically faster than calculating the homology directly without preprocessing.
+Because `sc-simplify` does not use DMT and only needs to calculate the edges of a simplicial complex (once the facets have been specified by the user), it uses orders of magnitude less memory than DMT algorithms while still being very fast: in my testing, `sc-simplify` is up to twice as fast as the DMT-based program [Perseus](https://people.maths.ox.ac.uk/nanda/perseus/).

 # Usage